SlavkaMichal/alphazero/README.md

 ## TODO:
 * create evaluation thread
+	* node that needs to be evaluated will be locked board and evaluating will be not blocking right away but will have the node lock until nn is called *
-* check if cuda works
+* check if cuda works - I am not able to compile pytorch with cuda
 * cache (maybe sometime)

 ## Notes: